 This shows how to specify an FTP server where new code is stored.

-Console(config)#upgrade opcode path tftp://192.168.0.1/sm24/ Console(config)# upgrade opcode This command reloads the switch automatically after the opcode upgrade is reload completed.
+Console(config)#upgrade opcode path ftp://admin:billy@192.168.0.1/sm24/ Console(config)# upgrade opcode This command reloads the switch automatically after the opcode upgrade is completed.
 Use the no form to disable this feature.